Venn1998/steering-vectors-from-finetuning/README.md

    - Unlike more straightforward stylistic traits, deception involves **contextual reasoning**, which might require interventions that go beyond simple vector shifts.

 2. **Dataset and Steering Vector Quality**
-   - The **dataset used was relatively small**, and steering vectors were computed using an even smaller subset.
+   - The **dataset used was relatively small**, and steering vectors were computed using an even smaller subset, due to hardware limitations.
 A larger, more diverse dataset might lead to more **robust** steering directions that generalize better.

 4. **Intervention Methodology Limitations**
    - Steering interventions in this study were based on **linear shifts in activation space**, but deception might require **nonlinear interventions** (e.g., multiplicative adjustments or more complex transformations).